OldModz95-YTB/Private-Server-Fortnite/README.md

 2) Clone the repo and install the required dependencies<br>
 3) Create a **config.json** file based off the **config.json.template** file to suite your needs. <br>
 3,1) Extrait **node_modules.rar**<br>
-3) Edit the DefaultEngine.ini file w<br>ith the correct port for your XMPP configuration. <br>
+3) Edit the DefaultEngine.ini file with the correct port for your XMPP configuration. <br>
 4) Start the node script.
 5) Profit!<br>